Ramot-Lab/Face_databases/README.md

 ### Reference
 Saribay SA, Biten AF, Meral EO, Aldan P, Třebický V, Kleisner K (2018) The Bogazici face database: Standardized photographs of Turkish faces with supporting materials.
 PLoS ONE 13(2): e0192018. doi:10.1371/journal.pone.0192018

+Here is the updated citation:

+Saribay, S. A., Biten, A. F., Meral, E. O., Aldan, P., Třebický, V., & Kleisner, K. (2018).
+The Bogazici face database: Standardized photographs of Turkish faces with supporting materials.
+PLoS ONE, 13(2): e0192018. doi:10.1371/journal.pone.0192018

 ### Conditions
 Data are available from Bogazici University, Department of Psychology for researchers who meet the criteria for access to confidential data.
 As stated within the paper, an e-mail request must be sent to psy@boun.edu.tr and an agreement form must be signed, scanned, and sent back, upon which data are electronically transferred.